mikeizbicki/cmc-csci046/topic_07_bst/README.md

 ## Lab

-No separate graded lab.
+TBA

 ## Homework instructions

-1. The https://github.com/mikeizbicki/containers repo has a new branch called `unicode`.
+1. The <https://github.com/mikeizbicki/containers> repo has a new branch called `bst`.
    This branch contains the homework for this week.

 1. You should:

     1. Create and checkout a branch in your homework repo called `bst`.
-       `bst` should be based off of the `master` branch and not the `unicode` branch.

-       **IMPORTANT:**
-       If your `bst` branch is based off of your `unicode` branch instead of `master`, you will receive -2 points on the assignment.

     1. Pull the contents of my `bst` branch into your branch.

+        > **IMPORTANT:**
+        > All of your work for this assignment must be contained in the `bst` branch of your repo,
+        > and the `master` branch must remain unchanged.
+        > If your master branch is modified in any way,
+        > you will receie a -8 point penalty on this assignment.

     1. Fix the file `containers/BinaryTree.py` and `containers/BST.py` so that all the test cases pass.

-    1. Update your `README.md` file to include build status icons for both files.

-    1. **IMPORTANT:**
-       All your work must be done in the `bst` branch, and **you must not merge your work into either the `master` or `unicode` branches**.
-       If you merge your work into either `master` or `unicode`, you will receive -2 points on the assignment.

 1. Submit the link to your `bst` branch on github to sakai.
-   If you submit a link to any other branch instead, you will receive -2 points on the assignment.
+   If you submit a link to any other branch instead, you will receive a -4 point penalty on the assignment.